ekzhang/ekzhang.github.io/content/projects/rustpad.md

 Architecturally, client-side code communicates via WebSocket with a central server that stores in-memory data structures.
 This makes the editor very fast, allows us to avoid provisioning a database, and makes testing much easier.
-It showcases the power of distributed systems and concurrent network programming, designing while taking the entire stack into consideration.
+It demonstrates the power of distributed systems and concurrent network programming, designing with consideration for the entire stack.

 **Links: [GitHub](https://github.com/ekzhang/rustpad),
 [Website](https://rustpad.io/)**